-The restrictions for submission under the ERC Work Programme 2022 are set out below.
+The restrictions for submission under the ERC Work Programme 2023 are set out below.
 The Scientific Council may decide in the light of experience that different or comparable restrictions will apply in subsequent years.

 The year of an ERC call for proposals refers to the Work Programme under which the call was published and can be established by its call identifier.
-A 2022 ERC call for proposals is therefore one that was published under the Work Programme 2022 and will have 2022 in the call identifier (for example ERC-2022-PoC).
+A 2023 ERC call for proposals is therefore one that was published under the Work Programme 2023 and will have 2023 in the call identifier (for example ERC-2023-PoC).
 Ineligible or withdrawn proposals do not count against any of the following restrictions (please consult the ERC Rules of submission and evaluation under Horizon Europe, section 2.2).

-- A PI may submit only one application per call.
-Inadmissible, ineligible or withdrawn applications do not count against this limit. - PIs may submit only one proposal under each call of Work Programme 2022.
-If multiple submissions are made at different cut-off dates under ERC-2022-PoC2, only the first eligible proposal will be evaluated. - A Principal Investigator whose proposal was rejected on the grounds of a breach of research integrity in the calls for proposals under Work Programmes 2019 or 2020 may not submit a proposal to the ERC-2022-PoC1 call. - A Principal Investigator whose proposal was rejected on the grounds of a breach of research integrity in the calls for proposals under Work Programmes 2020 or 2021 may not submit a proposal to the ERC-2022-PoC2 call. - A maximum of three Proof of Concept Grants may be awarded per StG, CoG, AdG call and a maximum of six Proof of Concept Grants per Synergy Grant10.
+- A PI may submit only one application to the ERC-2023-PoC call.
+Inadmissible, ineligible or withdrawn applications do not count against this limit. - If multiple submissions are made at different cut-off dates under ERC-2023-PoC, only the first eligible proposal will be evaluated. - A Principal Investigator whose proposal was rejected on the grounds of a breach of research integrity in the calls for proposals under Work Programmes 2021 or 2022 may not submit a proposal to the ERC-2023-PoC call. - A maximum of three Proof of Concept Grants may be awarded per StG, CoG, AdG project and a maximum of six Proof of Concept Grants per Synergy Grant project13.